What Is It, What Are Risk Factors and Possible Causes, How Is It Treated

 - Genetics – people with a family history of the disorder are at a higher risk of developing bipolar disorder

-- Environment – stressful events, traumatic events, physical abuse, neglect, or other traffic events increase the likelihood of developing bipolar disorder
+- Environment – stressful events, traumatic events, physical abuse, neglect, or other traffic events increase the likelihood of developing bipolar disorder; for youths experiencing childhood trauma, trauma treatment for youth is needed

 - Substance Abuse – people who abuse alcohol or drugs are at a higher risk of developing bipolar disorder